genielabs/HomeGenie/CONTRIBUTING.md

 example: `v1.1-stable.527`

-When a new tag is submitted the CI system will build assets (.deb, .tgz, .exe distribution files) and upload them to the new GitHub release.
+When a new tag is submitted the CI system will build the project, run tests and package assets (.deb, .tgz, .exe distribution files).
+Assets will be also uploaded to the new release on GitHub repository.

 #### Join HomeGenie team!